 New technologies in online game programming or operations could render our current online titles or other online games that we develop in the future obsolete or unattractive to our subscribers, thereby limiting our ability to recover development costs and potentially adversely affecting our future revenues and profitability.
 In particular, the online game industry in China is transitioning from 2D to 3D games, with numerous new 3D game titles being launched in the market in recent years.
 In response to this trend, we have been devoting additional resources to developing or licensing 3D games and software components for such games, and we cannot assure you that such games will be successful.
 In particular, we have been devoting a significant portion of our research and development efforts to develop new games including fee-based and item-based games.
-Datang, our first 2.5D game, was commercially launched in July 2006, Westward Journey Online III, an enhanced version of our popular Westward Journey game series, was commercially launched in September 2007, and the open beta version of Tianxia II, our first item-based game, was launched in June 2008.
-We also have other new games currently in development such as Datang II.
-Both Tianxia II and Datang II have been in development for a significant period of time, in particular Tianxia II which was altered following unsatisfactory results from the initial beta testing in 2007.
+Datang, our first 2.5D game, was commercially launched in July 2006, Westward Journey Online III, an enhanced version of our popular Westward Journey game series, was commercially launched in September 2007, and the open beta testing versions of our item-based online games, Tianxia II and Legend of Westward Journey, were launched in June and September 2008, respectively.
+We also launched an expansion pack for Tianxia II in September 2008.
+Further, we have other new games currently in development such as Datang II (Heroes of Tang Dynasty).
+Both Tianxia II and Datang II (Heroes of Tang Dynasty) have been in development for a significant period of time, in particular Tianxia II which was altered following unsatisfactory results from the initial beta testing in 2007.
+Nevertheless, with our continuous efforts, both the number of online players and consumption level of in-game items of Tianxia II have grown steadily since the commencement of its open beta testing in June 2008.
 This development involves significant cost, and we are not able to predict if or when we will commercially launch any of our new games and whether such games will ultimately become popular.